Symmedian: Isogonality

 This point is called the triangle's symmedian point, or alternatively the Lemoine point or Grebe point.

 The dotted lines are the angle bisectors; the symmedians and medians are symmetric about the angle bisectors (hence the name "symmedian.")

 Construction of the symmedian

 A̅D̅ is the symmedian through vertex A of △ABC.

 Let △ABC be a triangle.
 Construct a point D by intersecting the tangents from B and C to the circumcircle.
-Then AD is the symmedian of △ABC.
+Then AD is the symmedian of △ABC through vertex A.

 First proof.
 Let the reflection of AD across the angle bisector of ∠BAC meet BC at M'.
 Then: